mendix/CommunityCommons/README.md

 *RunMicroflowAsyncInQueue* - Runs a microflow asynchronous, that is, this action immediately returns but schedules the microflow to be run in the near future.
 The queue guarantees a first come first serve order of the microflows, and only one action is served at a time.
 The microflow is run with system rights in its own transaction, and is very useful to run heavy microflows on the background.

-*executeMicroflowInBackground* - Similar to RunMicroflowAsyncInQueue, but accepts one argument as parameter. (new in 2.2)
+*executeMicroflowInBackground* - Similar to RunMicroflowAsyncInQueue, but accepts one argument as parameter.

-*executeMicroflowInBatches (Recommended!)* - Performs a batch operation on a large dataset, by invoking the microflow on small subsets of the data, each with its own database transaction.  (new in 2.2)
+*executeMicroflowInBatches (Recommended!)* - Performs a batch operation on a large dataset, by invoking the microflow on small subsets of the data, each with its own database transaction.

 *recommitInBatches* - Recommits (with events) all items returned by the xpath query.
-Useful in migration scenerios (new in 2.4)
+Useful in migration scenerios.

 ### ORM